bladestery/Group-Detection/README.md

 trk2avi.m : displays trackllets from CUHK dataset as video by group

 trk2nc.m : creates netCDF files from CUHK dataset in ./../dotnc folder

+plot_hinton.py : creates hinton diagrams for modified version of Weights in ./Weights